Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 Okay, let’s get right down to it, my list of the top things to do in Antigua Guatemala!

-This is one of the most visited and photographed parts of Antigua and it’s become a significant religious and cultural centre for the whole region!
+One of the most visited and photographed destinations in all of Antigua, the San Francisco church has become a significant religious and cultural center for the whole region!

-It attracts a large amount of the local population due to the shrine that can be found inside; the shrine of Peter of Saint Joseph Betancur.
+It attracts a large amount of the local population and tourists alike who come to visit the shrine inside; the shrine of Peter of Saint Joseph Betancur.

-Due to multiple earthquakes in this region, the building has had to be reconstructed over the years.
+This is due to multiple deadly earthquakes that hit the region, and as a result the building has had to be reconstructed several times over the years.
 However, it's still just as important today as it was back then.

-In fact, many of the churches and convents in Antigua are a little worse for wear due to earthquakes, but a lot of them are still used!
+In fact, whilst many of the churches and convents in Antigua are a little worse for wear due to these earthquakes, a lot of them are still used today and are full of colonial charm!

 We stayed in an Airbnb which was minutes away from this famous hotel.
 It was actually a Canadian couple who said we should definitely go visit!